nexus-xyz/awesome-nexus/README.md

 A curated list of awesome Nexus resources, tutorials, tools and libraries.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

-Nexus is a fully EVM-compatible Layer 1 blockchain with a powerful zkVM that enables developers to build and deploy applications with ease.
+Nexus is an EVM-compatible Layer 1 blockchain with a powerful zkVM that enables developers to build and deploy applications with ease.

 ## Content